 Top 10 Poems for a Funeral Ceremony

-Third, the viewing or visitation is a time for family, friends, coworkers and neighbors to gather and express support and sympathy.
-If it is decided to have a viewing, it is an opportunity for mourners to see this special person one last time and begin to acknowledge the reality of the death.
-For many, as part of the grieving process, it is important to physically see the body, and the viewing offers this opportunity.
+The viewing or visitation is a time for family, friends, coworkers, and neighbors to gather and express support and sympathy.
+The viewing is an opportunity for mourners to see the special person one last time and begin to acknowledge the reality of the death.
+For many, it is important to physically see the body, and the viewing offers this opportunity.
+A visitation, which can be paired with a viewing, provides mourners with an opportunity to offer their support and condolences to the grieving family.

 Fourth, the eulogy may be the single most important aspect of a funeral service.
 It is the time to acknowledge and affirm the significance of the life lived.
 With that in mind, take time to share treasured memories, quotes, or even the lost loved one’s favorite jokes.
 The eulogy, sometimes called the “remembrance” or the “homily,” can be delivered by a clergy person, a family member, or even by a series of people.